What would it mean for a community to strive towards living out John 17?

 Father, I desire to be with Jesus where He is, and to see His glory, the glory You gave Him before the foundation of the world.
 I long for the government to be placed upon Jesus’ shoulders.
 I look towards the day when the Bride of Christ finally unites her voice and joins with the Spirit of God, so that together we cry out: “Come, Lord Jesus!”
 And I listen eagerly for the response of the Root and the Offspring of David: “Behold, I am coming soon!”

-Note: a Study Guide for the Statement can be downloaded here, that provides additional description, commentary, Bible verses, and resources for study.
-Only Part 1 is currently available, which covers through the Renunciations … look for Part 2 coming soon!
+Note: a comprehensive Study Guide for this Statement can be downloaded here, that provides additional description, commentary, Bible verses, and resources for study.